 Think of our ensembles as teams of students working together toward a common goal.
 You’ll think and talk about the piece together, and have a say in how to make the music sound its best.
 You’ll develop a solid sense of rhythm, impulse, intonation, and intuition.
 You’ll learn about cueing, listening, communication, and eye contact, and you’ll deepen your understanding of how to be a key player in a group (especially if you play piano!).

-Ensembles can become an essential part of your students’ overall musical development.
+Chamber music can become an essential part of your students’ overall musical development.
 They allow a student to take ownership of their part, to understand how it fits into the context of a group with other instruments, and to think critically and make their own musical decisions.
 In general, an ensemble helps everyone’s skill level to rise.
 It also provides you as the teacher with an opportunity to coach and teach in a different kind of setting.

-Once accepted and placed into an ensemble, please contact our Registrar at 617-484-5750 to complete and submit your registration and tuition payment within two weeks.
-Your payment will include the $20 fall semester registration fee and full tuition for the ensemble program you were placed in, unless a payment plan has been arranged.
+Once accepted and placed into an ensemble, please contact our Registrar at 617-484-4696 to complete and submit your registration and tuition payment within two weeks.
+Your payment will include the $20 fall or spring semester registration fee and full tuition for the chamber music program you were placed in, unless a payment plan has been arranged.
 For those auditioning after the fiscal year has begun, tuition will be prorated.